 - Producing open educational resources (OER) about copyright that can serve as an enabler for other open education projects.

-Project Description: The instructional modules have the following characteristics:
+The instructional modules have the following characteristics:

-- The modules will have five levels of instruction from basic to advanced meeting the needs of a wide variety of learners.
+- The modules have five levels of instruction from basic to advanced meeting the needs of a wide variety of learners.

-- The modules are openly licensed under a CC-BY license.
+- The modules are openly licensed under a CC BY license.

 - The modules are interactive featuring popups, links and test questions through use of H5P.